-- 65. The difficulties which the cultivators experience in obtaining an adequate supply of building timber from the forests and the proposals of the Settlement Officer in this respect, contained in paragraph 39, might well be referred to the Conservator of Forests for consideration.
-Complaints as to the stringency of forest administration in this tabsil are common.
-As it is difficult to extract timber from parts of the tabsil, the present value of the forests is not perhaps great. - Modical sid.
+65. The difficulties which the cultivators experience in obtaining an adequate supply of building timber from the forests and the proposals of the Settlement Officer in this respect, contained in paragraph 39, might well be referred to the Conservator of Forests for consideration.
+Complaints as to the stringency of forest administration in this tahsil are common.
+As it is difficult to extract timber from parts of the tahsil, the present value of the forests is not perhaps great.